Looking for a rich list of sales tips and techniques you can use to close more deals?

 In other words, you want your conversation to look like this:

 How do you do that?

-Here’s a game-changing sales techniques tips for getting long responses to discovery questions:
+Here’s a game-changing sales techniques and tips for getting long responses to discovery questions:

 Phrase your questions in a way that encourages a long response.